Beware the Business Email Compromise

 - Require any outsourced accountants or bookkeepers to always utilize your corporate email account to transact business.
 Personal email accounts are especially vulnerable to phishing attacks.

-Finally, it’s imperative that organizations layer additional anti-spear phishing solutions like Vade Secure to automatically flag even the most sophisticated spear phishing attacks before they have a chance to impact your organization.
+Finally, it’s imperative that organizations layer additional anti-spear phishing solutions like Vade to automatically flag even the most sophisticated spear phishing attacks before they have a chance to impact your organization.
 All humans are fallible.
 Give your employees the best tools you can to keep your organization safe.

 Give us a call at 415-745-3630 or contact us, if you want to discuss how you can quickly add anti-phishing measures to your current email setup.